ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/capabilities/2-dataviewmappings.md

 ##`conditions`
 Conditions allow you to specify the number of data fields that can be placed in a particular data role.
-An example mapping for our SamplePiChart might look like:
+An example mapping for our SamplePieChart might look like:

 ```
 "conditions": [